Lukaszpg/pd2-single-player-plus-launcher/README.md

 a) With PlugY:

 1. Copy your Diablo 2 game with Project Diablo 2 mod installed to a new directory.
-2. Install PD2 Plugy for SP by BetweenWalls: https://github.com/BetweenWalls/PD2-PlugY#pd2-plugy.
+2. Install PD2 Plugy for SP in your `ProjectD2` folder in your Diablo2 directory by BetweenWalls: https://github.com/BetweenWalls/PD2-PlugY#pd2-plugy.

    **WARNING - The materials tab introduced in season 11 will not work with Plugy!**

 	2a.
 If you already have Plugy installed and played previous versions of this mod, please remove the contents of shared stash and create a new character.
 3. Download the [Latest Release](https://github.com/Lukaszpg/pd2-single-player-plus-launcher) of PD2 Single Player+ launcher.
-4. Install the launcher downloaded in step 3 in the same folder that `PlugY.exe` is located in.
+4. Install the launcher downloaded in step 3 in the `ProjectD2` folder in your Diablo 2 directory.
 6. Run `PD2 Single Player+ Launcher.exe` as Administrator.
 7. **IMPORTANT!** Click settings in the launcher in the top left corner and check the `Play with PlugY` checkbox.
 Adjust the path where do you want your single player characters and stash to be stored.
 8. **OPTIONAL** If you want to use the recommended loot filter, click "Use the recommended loot filter" checkbox.